 * Dollar/yen on track to end above 200-week moving average

-* Risk reversals skewed toward more yen weakness
+* Risk reversals skewed towards more yen weakness

 * U.S. "fiscal cliff" stalemate supports dollar

 By Gertrude Chavez-Dreyfuss

 NEW YORK, Dec 27 The yen dropped to its lowest

 against the U .S. d ollar in more than two years on Thursday o n